-Within our group we work on the design of algorithms that allow computers to learn complex state diagrams by providing inputs and observing outputs.
-This is an exciting area in which we collaborate with the Digital Security group to learn models of security protocols and also with several companies (e.g. ASML, Philips Healtcare, Oce, Thermo Fisher and Axini).
+Our group works on the design of algorithms that allow computers to learn complex state diagrams by providing inputs and observing outputs.
+This is an exciting area in which we collaborate with the Digital Security group to learn models of security protocols and also with several companies (e.g. ASML, Philips Healtcare, Canon Production Printing, Thermo Fisher and Axini).
 We refer to the review article by Frits Vaandrager in Communications of the ACM for a general introduction.
 In model-based testing, a model is the starting point for testing.
 This model expresses precisely and completely what a system under test should do, and should not do, and, consequently, it is a good basis for systematically generating test cases.
 Model learning and model-based testing are complementary techniques.
 In particular, model-based testing can be used to find counterexamples for candidate models produced by model learning techniques.
 There are several opportunities for theoretical, tool/programming oriented, and application oriented projects related to model learning and model-based testing:

 Model learning and model-based testing are popular research topics and during recent years numerous researchers have proposed new learning and testing algorithms for slightly different modelling frameworks, which then are evaluated on a few case studies.
 However in order to get real scientific progress, it is important to have a big, shared collection of benchmarks that can be used for the evaluation of all these algorithms, supported by tools that support translations between different modelling frameworks.
 In 2019, we have set up a repository with a publicly available set of benchmarks of state machines that model real protocols and embedded systems to allow researchers to compare the performance of learning and testing algorithms.
-Our benchmarks have already been used by several groups, for example, by researchers from l'Université Grenoble Alpes, the University of Sao Paulo, the University of Sheffield, the University of Leicester, Universidad Complutense de Madrid, Sabanci University in Turkey, Graz University of Technology, IST Austria, the Indian Institute of Science Bangelore, and Kansas State University.
 There is still much work to do in extending this repository with new benchmarks and software, and properly comparing the performance of existing learning and testing algorithms.
-This is an area where, as a student, you may have real scientific impact and do work that is much appreciated by scientists around the globe. (contact Frits Vaandrager).
+This is an area where, as a student, you may have real impact and do work that is much appreciated by scientists around the globe. (contact Frits Vaandrager).

 For model-based testing, we are working on the TorXakis tool.
 Also here there are several possibilities for tool oriented projects.
 Examples are the connection of TorXakis to other tools, such as constraint solvers for test-data generation, to model-checkers for validation of test models, and to industrial and popular testing frameworks (SoapUI, Robot Framework, Behave, ...) for combining model-based testing with existing testing practices.
 Other possibilities include improving the performance of TorXakis, extension of the TorXakis modelling language, visualization of TorXakis models and test results, and the implementation of new test generation algorithms. (contact Jan Tretmans).